jeromeetienne/threejs-inspector/README.md

+- DONE split the injected_script.js
+  - how to handle the detection of the previous inclusion ?
 - DONE bring material/geometry panel. then clean up
 - FIXED there are 3 versions of font awesome
 - DONE port this injection mechanism. to enable the action from panel to object3d properties